-Debt collectors like Collection Services, Inc. cannot harass you over a debt.
+Debt collectors like Collection Service, Inc. cannot harass you over a debt.
 You have rights under the law, and we will stop the harassment once and for all.

 THE BEST PART IS…

-Collection Services’s Address, Phone Number, and Contact Information
+Collection Service’s Address, Phone Number, and Contact Information

-Like many debt collection agencies, Collection Services may use many different phone numbers to contact debtors.
+Like many debt collection agencies, Collection Service may use many different phone numbers to contact debtors.
 For an advanced search, visit www.agrussconsumerlaw.com/ and click “Number Search” in the “Lookup” dropdown menu.
-Here is one phone number Collection Services may be calling you from:
+Here are some phone numbers Collection Service may be calling you from:

 How do we Use the Law to Help You?